Van Santvoord Merle-Smith: Early life

 Van Santvoord Merle-Smith was born in Oyster Bay, New York in 1889.
 He was the son of Zaidee Van Santvoord (1858–1943) and Rev. Wilton Merle Smith (1856–1923), D.D., pastor of Central Presbyterian Church in New York City, a congregation of the Presbyterian Church in the United States of America.
 His mother was the daughter of Alfred Van Santvoord.
 His older sister was Dorothy (née Merle-Smith) Pyle (1887–1982) and his younger sister was Anita (née Merle-Smith) Knight (1891–1971).

 He was educated at Princeton University, graduating in 1911, and at Harvard Law School, graduating in 1914.

 Career

-During World War I, Merle-Smith served in the United States Army's 165th Infantry Regiment, achieving the rank of captain.
-Captain Merle-Smith was awarded the Distinguished Service Cross for his actions on July 28, 1918, when he assumed command of his company during combat with the enemy near Villers-sur-Fère after his major was killed during the course of battle.
+During World War I, Merle-Smith served in the United States Army's 165th Infantry Regiment, 42nd Division, achieving the rank of captain.
+Captain Merle-Smith was awarded the Distinguished Service Cross for his actions on July 28, 1918, with the medal's citation reading as follows:

 Merle-Smith had attained the rank of major by the time he left the army.

 After the war, Merle-Smith served as Third Assistant Secretary of State from June 24, 1920, to March 4, 1921, during the administration of President of the United States Woodrow Wilson.